ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     >>> mapdl = Mapdl('myremotemachine', port=50052)

-Please note that you must have started MAPDL in gRPC mode in the PC with the mentioned IP/hostname for this to work.
+Note that you must have started MAPDL in gRPC mode on the computer with the mentioned IP address/hostname for this to work.
-If you have MAPDL installed on your local host, you can use ``launch_mapdl`` to both start and connect to MAPDL.
+If you have MAPDL installed on your local host, you can use the ``launch_mapdl`` method to both start and connect to MAPDL.

-If you find any problem launching PyMAPDL, please check :ref:`debugging_launch_mapdl`
+If you have any problem launching PyMAPDL, see :ref:`debugging_launch_mapdl`